 Pest Identification – Bed Bugs

-As common as they are, bed bugs have coined a figure of speech that can be heard nightly in homes across Northern California and the rest of the country.
+As common as they are, bed bugs have coined a figure of speech that can be heard nightly in homes across California and the rest of the country.
 Like mosquitoes, bed bugs feed exclusively on blood, preferring human blood.
 It’s no wonder they’ve become a key component of our bedtime dialogue.

 Bed Bugs Travel Well